Peter Kiefer - Head of Research

 As an improviser, composer and performer on guitar and shamisen he is mostly active in the field of experimental music, jazz and the grey areas in-between.
 He holds a Master’s degree with distinction from King’s College London and a Bachelor’s degree from Göttingen University.
 Currently, he is working on his PhD at the Edinburgh College of Art, University of Edinburgh, where he writes about sound in the context of the history of documenta exhibitions.
 Aside from his own music practice he curates concerts, performances and exhibitions in Kassel and also works as a gallery educator.
-Since May 2020 he joined the ARS team as an artistic-scientific associate but remains affiliated with ARS as a associated researcher.
+From May 2020 to October 2022, he joined the ARS team as an artistic-scientific associate but remains affiliated with ARS as a associated researcher.

 Michael Zwenzner is a musicologist with many years of experience in music publishing.
 As an expert on new music, he is a well known author for music magazines and festival programs.